GabrielJuniorNdlovu/clothing-classification/README.md

 # clothing-classification
-This project is a machine learning model that classifies the type of clothing material
+This project is a machine learning model that classifies a type of clothing